Marie Louise Uhr: Career

 A biochemist, Uhr lectured at the Canberra College of Advanced Education, which became the University of Canberra.
 She published her research in peer-reviews journals, including the Journal of Biological Chemistry.
 She also wrote on gender bias within the field.
 She retired from teaching in 1994.

 As a feminist, Uhr believed that the Catholic Church should allow women to be ordained as priests.
-She participated in the Movement for the Ordination of Women in the Anglican Church (MOW), and was close friends with Patricia Brennan, the founder.
-She served as national vice-president of MOW from 1989-1991.
+She participated in the Movement for the Ordination of Women (MOW) in the Anglican Church, and was close friends with Patricia Brennan, the founder.
+She served as national vice-president of MOW from 1989 to 1991.
 In 1983, Uhr and Zoe Hancock co-founded an organisation called Ordination of Catholic Women Inc., to focus on this issue in Australia.
 Uhr was the national convener of the organisation from its inception until 2000.
 The group held its first national conference in 1994, and organised an international conference in 1999.

 Uhr decided to pursue theological studies late in life, and earned a Graduate Diploma in Theology from St Mark's National Theological Centre in Canberra.

 Death and legacy

-On 28 July 2001, Uhr died in Camberra.
+On 28 July 2001, Uhr died in Canberra.
 In 2002, Uhr's family donated her papers to the National Library of Australia.

 St. Mark's National Theological Center has established an award in her honour, the Marie Louise Uhr Memorial Award for Theological Excellence.